ESOP Employee Accelerator

 Course Curriculum

 Attendees typically come from ESOP companies that make ownership culture a cornerstone of success.
-To strengthen post-program implementation, companies often send up to six employee owners to an Accelerator session.
+To strengthen post-program implementation, companies often send up to six employee owners to an Accelerator session, creating a small cohort that returns with shared knowledge and a common approach to applying what they learned.

 The ABCs of ESOPs